moncefy/BUILD-IT-API-FETCHING/README.md

 ### State & Lifecycle Control

- State is managed within each module to:

-- Keep request lifecycles visible
-- Prevent hidden caching or deduplication
-- Make race conditions and stale data observable
-- Maintain predictable UI transitions
+The application explicitly manages its state to reflect each phase of a network request : idle, loading, success, error, and completion.

-This aligns with the educational goal of exposing internal behavior rather than optimizing it away.
+This makes the full request lifecycle visible to the user instead of abstracting it away.
+By avoiding hidden caching, automatic deduplication, or silent retries, the app allows race conditions, stale data, and UI transitions to be clearly observed.
+This design choice supports the educational goal of exposing how data fetching actually behaves in real applications, rather than optimizing those behaviors out of view.

 ---